 Welcome!
-Please watch this to get the most of your experience here and on the Positively Joy Facebook page.
+Please watch this to get the most out of your experience here and on the Positively Joy Facebook community.
 Not a member yet?
-Please join for free!
+Click here, and Please join for free!

 Mike McDonald of The Bible Project

 Mike was one of Positively Joy’s most-watched episodes, so we’re bringing him back to catch up on him, the Bible Project, and podcasting!
 As Chief Global Focus & Strategic Relationships Officer, Mike works on cultivating awareness and creating strategic relationships with churches, organizations and other non-profits that are looking to use BibleProject Videos in their context.
 He also leads our Global Focus team which is working on localizing our videos into different languages.
 He previously spent 11 years leading a global development organization as well as serving on several boards for international organizations with compassion and justice missions.
 In a previous life, he owned and operated restaurants in Canada and the US, and still loves enjoying a great meal in new cities with his wife, Melissa.

 Mary Jo Pierce, Gateway Church intercessor

 100th episode anniversary, we bring back Mary Jo Pierce, intercessor and prayer warrior.
 She was preparing to start her weekend in the Jewish tradition of Sabbath.
 Mary Jo is Christian but values the Jewish faith and traditions.